-From your credit score to your annual salary, there are a lot of ways to track your financial progress.
-One of the most compelling and holistic ways to improve the way you manage money tracking what you owe and what you own – your net worth.
+There are many ways to track your financial progress, from your credit score to your annual salary.
+One of the most compelling and holistic ways to improve how you manage money is tracking what you owe and own – your net worth.

 We’ve put together a complete guide to help you get started.
-It covers everything from what net worth is and why it matters, to how to track your net worth and what you can do to improve it.
+It covers everything from what net worth is and why it matters to how to track net worth and what you can do to improve it.

 What is net worth?